 OVERTIME

 13.01 Overtime is all time authorized by the Employer and worked by an Employee in excess of the normal full time hours per day, or in excess of eighty eight (88) hours per bi-weekly pay period or on the scheduled days of rest for Full-Time Employees.
 The Employer shall provide on each unit overtime forms, which are to be signed by the designated authorizing person and a copy shall be given to the Employee at the time the overtime is worked.
+The Employer shall not unreasonably deny authorization after the fact for overtime worked where such overtime has arisen as a result of unforeseeable circumstances in which it is impossible to obtain prior authorization.
 Any unapproved overtime worked shall not be paid.

-13.02 Overtime rate of one point five (1.5X) the applicable basic rate of pay shall be paid for overtime hours worked.
+13.02 Overtime rate of two-times (2X)the applicable basic rate of pay shall be paid for overtime hours worked.
 No Employee may waive their entitlement to overtime.

 ARTICLE 14